 Do you want to start a community food garden in your neighborhood?

-Grow Pittsburgh supports new garden groups to get the skills and materials to start thriving community garden projects.
+Grow Pittsburgh supports new garden groups with the skills and materials they need to start thriving community gardens.
 Check out our Current and Graduated Gardens to see what communities we have supported so far and our Community Garden Guide for some suggestions for how to begin.